 Both states and transitions can have refinements.
 To create a refinement, right click on the state or transition, and select "Add Refinement."
 You will see a dialog like that in figure 45.
 As shown in the figure, you will be offered the alternatives of a "Continuous Time Refinement" or a "State Machine Refinement."
 The first of these provides a continuous-time model as the refinement.
 The second provides another finite state machine as the refinement.
-In the former case (the default), an almost blank refinement model will open, as shown in the figure.
+In the former case (the default), an almost blank refinement model with a refinement solver will open, as shown in the figure.
 As before, the output port will appear in an inconvenient location.
-You will almost certainly want to move it to a more convenient location.